Realm-Bot/docs/issues/faq#3.md

 ---

-↪ from there, you can set the channels for logging the individual actions such as Bans, Kicks, Unbans, Automod, Warns, Verify in the provided box and press the save buttons that pops up to save the settings
+↪ from there, you can set the channels for logging the individual actions such as Bans, Kicks, Unbans, Automod, Warns, Verify in the provided box and press the save buttons that pop up to save the settings